LeonardRabes/TextGen/README.md

 # TextGen
-Generating new text, by training an RNN on existing texts.
+Generating new text, by training an NN on existing texts.